Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Are You Going to Eat That?

 (10-Adult) Enjoy a naturalist-led hike and identify plants that are safe to eat and which ones to avoid.
 Learn the usefulness of plants for such rope making and folk remedies with connections to Eastern Woodland Indians.
-Meet at the pond.
+Meet at the visitor center.

 Campfire Night Hike - Predators at Night